Ryanditko/Ryanditko/README.md

 ## 👨‍💻 About Me

-I am a **Software Engineer** specialized in automation, security, and scalable system architecture.
+I'm a **Software Developer** passionate about technology and continuous learning.
-Focused on delivering robust, efficient solutions that drive business value and technological innovation.
+I enjoy working on projects that challenge me and help me grow as a developer.

-**Core Expertise:** Artificial Intelligence, Process Automation, Cloud Architecture, System Integration
+**Areas of Interest:** Web Development, Automation, Discord Bots, Data Analysis
-**Current Focus:** Enterprise backend development, microservices, and cloud-native solutions
+**Currently Working On:** Backend development, learning new frameworks and tools
-**Experience:** Proven track record in software engineering and process optimization
+**Background:** Self-taught developer with a focus on practical learning and real projects

 <div align="center">
   <img src="https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif" width="400" alt="Professional Tech">